Skip to main

 One of the signature elements of the McDaniel Plan, your First Year Seminar will challenge and excite you.
 First Year Seminars are innovative topical and thematic courses that provide an introduction to the liberal arts and an academic transition to college.
 Although you won’t pick exactly which seminar you are enrolled in, you do get to list your preferences.

 Listed below is a description of each Seminar course available.
-Once you’re done reviewing the descriptions, you’ll complete the First Year Seminar Rating Form (link to the form found at the bottom of the page).
+Once you’re done reviewing the descriptions, you’ll complete the First Year Seminar Rating Form, found in your admissions portal.
 Advisors will then match each student with a seminar of interest.
 While we’ll do our best to place you in your 1st, 2nd or 3rd choice First Year Seminar, you can be placed in any one of the courses you select.

-For students admitted to the Nursing program, you will be placed in the FYS 1278 course "Gamifying Landmark Public Health Crises".
+For students admitted to the Nursing program, you will be placed in the FYS course "EaRNing Your Nursing Degree".

 FYS Rating